Blosc/bcolz/doc/index.rst

-.. carray documentation master file, created by sphinx-quickstart on Mon Dec 13 13:54:01 2010.
+.. bcolz documentation master file, created by sphinx-quickstart on Mon Dec 13 13:54:01 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to carray's documentation!
+Welcome to bcolz's documentation!
 ==================================

 Contents: